The kinds of supplies you’ll want to take with you on a hike depends a lot on what type of hike you’re doing. For instance, are you:

 How much water should you bring on a hike?

-For me, I typically fill up my hydration pack bladder with 3 liters of water and this is enough to last me for about 80% of the hikes I do that are 10-15 miles long.
+For me, I typically fill up my hydration pack bladder with 3 liters of water and this is enough to last me for about 80% of the hikes I do that are 10-15 miles long, including on hot days.

 I do also carry an extra bottle of water with me just in case I run out.